 Jacob and the Angel

-A wise Rabbi once offered a marvelous interpretation.
-He commenced by asking how the verse could say that "Jacob was left alone and a man wrestled with him until the coming of daybreak (Gen. 32:25)."
-If in fact Jacob was "alone," no one else was present!
-And why do we care that they wrestled only until the "morning"?
-The Torah account and the Rishonim's commentaries provide many details.
+Rabbi Chait asked how the verse could say, “Jacob was alone” while also saying “he wrestled with a man until the coming of daybreak” (Gen. 32:25).
+If in fact Jacob was alone, no one else was present.
+Furthermore, of what significance was the duration of that wrestling, “until the coming of daybreak?”
+Torah’s account and the Rishonim's commentaries provide many details.

-We are told that Jacob’s hip socket was dislocated in the fight.
-The angel then asked to be released as morning was coming.
+We are told that Jacob’s hip was dislocated in the fight.
+The angel (the man) then asked to be released as morning was coming.
 (Again, morning is an issue.)
-Jacob conceded to release the angel only if he received a blessing.
-So the angel gave him the name Israel, meaning that Jacob wrestled with man and before God, and succeeded.
-The Rabbis say this angel was the "officer of Esav."
-We wonder why at this specific moment, when Esav is traveling towards Jacob with 400 men to annihilate him and his family, does Jacob have this "fight."
+Jacob conceded to release the angel on the condition that he received a blessing.
+The angel then named him Israel, meaning that, “Jacob wrestled with man and before God, and succeeded.”
+The Rabbis say this angel was the officer of Esav.
+Who is that “officer?”
+We wonder why at this specific moment, when Esav is traveling towards Jacob with 400 men to attack him and his family, does Jacob have this battle.
 We are also told that the dust of the ground “rose to the heavens” due to the struggle.
-This wise Rabbi offered the following beautiful insights.
+Rabbi Chait offered the following beautiful insights.

 As the verse states, Jacob was alone.
-The Rabbis ultimately described the "man" to be an "angel" and the “officer of Esav.”
+The Rabbis ultimately described the man to be an angel and the “officer of Esav.”
 In fact, this struggle was Jacob battling a component of his personality.

-Jacob asked the angel to "bless" him.
+Jacob asked the angel to bless him.
 This means Jacob was reflecting upon himself and the inner workings of his psyche.
 He was a brilliant man.
 He was investigating what benefits—blessings—he might obtain by controlling this psychological force.
-Once Jacob succeeded over this emotion, he awoke and was "limping."
-Bilam too hurt his leg in his vision.
-In both cases, limping refers to a slower movement in a specific direction in life.
-Whenever we make a significant change in our outlook, our energies do not move quickly towards this new direction.
-It takes time to withdraw our energies from one emotionally-involved path, and redirect them towards a new path.
-We abstain from eating this part of the animal to demonstrate the vital need to conquer our own personality flaws.
+Once Jacob succeeded over this emotion, he awoke and was limping.
+Bilam too “hurt his leg” in his vision.
+In both cases, limping refers to a “slower movement” in a new direction in life.
+Whenever we make a significant change in our philosophy, our energies do not move quickly towards this new direction.
+It takes time to withdraw our energies from the former path, and redirect them towards a new path.
+Limping signifies this slowdown of energies.